-- 1. The principal or designee investigates the violation and follows due process from Chapter III of this policy. - 2.
+- 1. The P The principal or designee investigates the violation and follows due process from Chapter III of this policy. - 2.
 After the student has been afforded initial due process procedures, if the Principal decides that disciplinary action in the form of a recommendation for Expulsion will be made, the following procedures shall be afforded: - a.
-The student shall be given a Short-Term Suspension. - 3.
-The Principal shall hold a Building Level Conference with the Parent and the student.
-The Principal shall explain to the Parent and the student the purpose of the meeting is to inform them:

-1) of the recommendation for Expulsion; 2) that the student will be serving a Short-term Suspension pending the outcome of the Expulsion hearing and 3) of the procedures that will take place as follow-up to the recommendation for Expulsion.
-The conference is held by phone or in person and notes are recorded by a second person. - 4.
-All documentation related to the recommendation for Expulsion shall be delivered to the Superintendent within two (2) business days of the Building Level Conference or seven (7) business days of the incident, whichever is sooner.
+The student shall be given a short-term suspension. - b.
+The Principal shall hold a Building Level Conference with the Parent and the student. - c.
+The Principal shall explain to the Parent and the student the purpose of the meeting is to inform them: i. if the recommendation for Expulsions; - ii. hat the student will be serving short0term suspension pending the outcome of the Expulsion hearing and; - iii. of the procedures that will take place as follow-up to the recommendation for Expulsions.
+The conference is held by phone or in person an dnotes are recorded by a second person. - 3.
+All documentation related to the recommendation for Expulsion shall be delivered to the Superintendent within two (2) business days of the Building Level Conference or seven(7) business days of the incident, whichever is sooner.